 The Board considers a director to be independent in accordance with Canadian legal requirements if he or she meets the definition of independence set forth in National Instrument 52-110 - Audit Committees ("NI 52-110") and if he or she has no direct or indirect material relationship with the Company which, in the view of the Board, could reasonably be perceived to materially interfere with the exercise of the director's independent judgment.
-Our Board considers the relationships that non-employee director have with us and all other facts and circumstances our Board deems relevant in determining independence, including the beneficial ownership of our Shares by each non-employee director.
-Alexander Shoghi, Marco D'Attanasio and Zachary Arrick may not be considered "independent" of the Company.
+Our Board considers the relationships that non-employee directors have with us and all other facts and circumstances our Board deems relevant in determining independence, including the beneficial ownership of our Shares by each non-employee director.
+Alexander Shoghi and Richard Proud may not be considered "independent" of the Company.